KathleenScriver/truck-trackr-be/README.md

 **GET `/api/v1/food-trucks`**

-- This endpoint will return a list of all food-trucks along with all their attributes.
+- This endpoint will return a list of all food-trucks in the database along with their name.
 ```json
 [
   {